-Fully electric cars costing less than £40,000 are exempt from paying Vehicle Excise Duty (VED) to help support drivers who choose the cleanest, most environmentally friendly cars and vans.
+Fully electric cars are exempt from paying Vehicle Excise Duty (VED) to help support drivers who choose the cleanest, most environmentally friendly cars and vans.
 All cars that emit less than 75g/km CO2 will pay less road tax in the first year, delivering additional cash savings for plug-in hybrids on your company’s fleet.
 Fully electric cars are exempted from the “expensive car” supplement until 31st March 2025.

 Use our car tax calculator for a full breakdown of the EV tax savings available.

 You can claim capital allowances for your business when you buy vehicles that are used in your business.
 This allows you to offset the cost of cars you purchase for your business from your profits before you pay tax.